Two Kooks » ALL RECIPES » Chicken and Turkey » Smothered Chicken In A Skillet

 • PREPARE CHICKEN : Trim extra fat from chicken.
 Place seasoned flour into a bag and season chicken pieces, one at a time, by shaking in bag (shake off excess flour and discard any remaining flour mixture after all chicken is coated).

-• SAUTÉ CHICKEN: In a large skillet, heat oil on medium heat to medium-high heat.
-Fry chicken on one side until golden brown, about 3 minutes.
+• SAUTÉ CHICKEN: In a large skillet or Dutch oven, heat oil on medium heat to medium-high heat.
+Add chicken to the bottom of the pan and fry on one side until golden brown, about 3 minutes.
 Turn chicken and repeat on second side.
+The chicken will finish cooking later on.
 Drain on a paper towel over plate and set chicken aside.
 If your pan is not large enough to fit all the chicken pieces with some space in a single layer, fry in two batches then transfer all the chicken to a larger covered roasting pan.

 • SAUTE VEGETABLES: Sauté vegetables and garlic in the skillet for 5 minutes.
 Place chicken back in skillet (or transfer to pan with chicken if using a separate pan) and settle vegetables under and on top of chicken.